History of the Trust

 Thomas Jefferson had the idea.
 Theodore Roosevelt made it a reality.
 To both Jefferson and Roosevelt, education for all the children of the United States was the key to creating a strong democracy.
 Jefferson’s idea was to look for a way to fund education by using the land to generate funding.
 Roosevelt took it a step further by mandating a program that required the new territories, the places wanting to be granted statehood, to receive land to help fund education.
 Oklahoma was slightly different from many others looking to be granted statehood.
 The eastern half of what would become Oklahoma was Indian Territory; the U.S. government did not have title to the land.
 In lieu of grants of land in the Indian Territory, Congress placed $5 million into what would become the Permanent Trust controlled by the Land Office.

 By approving the Enabling Act in 1906, Congress granted Oklahoma Territory the ability to become a state.
 The Commissioners of the Land Office is part of that act, making it an agency that predates statehood.
-The Enabling Act, the Oklahoma Constitution and statutes passed over the 108 years Oklahoma has been a state define the role of the agency and its beneficiaries.
+The Enabling Act, the Oklahoma Constitution and statutes passed since Oklahoma statehood define the role of the agency and its beneficiaries.

 The Enabling Act states that Sections 16 and 36 in each township were set aside for common education (K-12).
 Section 13 was set aside for specific colleges and universities.
 All common schools and 13 colleges and universities are Land Office beneficiaries.